genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/0a_fundaments.md

 Custom components configure purpose-specific microservice components that extend functionality while remaining scalable.
 This allows you to do the following:

-- Create using your choice of languages including Java, Python, Groovy, or R.
+- Create using your choice of languages, including Java, Groovy, or R.
 - Enable seamless app functionality with database access, component management, and component orchestration.
-- Deliver lasting benefits with resiliency and scalability.
+- Deliver lasting benefits with resilience and scalability.

-## Platform Tooling
+## Platform tooling

-Genesis tools allow developers to bring their visions to life, quickly.
+Genesis tools enable developers to bring their visions to life, quickly.

 In the table below we can see a number of Genesis tools, their uses and capabilities.